iTonzDev/todo-app/README.md

 # todo-app
-สร้าง TODO app อย่างง่ายๆ โดยใช้ Node.js, Express(Backend) และ MySQL(Database).
+A simple TODO app using Bootstrap, Node.js, Express and MySQL.